Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Twin Tests for Off-Trajectory Reasoning

 \subsection{Guidability Test}

-\textbf{Selecting test data points \boldmath$\{(q, a^*)\}$.} In the guidability test, we aim to study whether $M$ can effectively leverage a \emph{guiding steer}, i.e., a correct partial reasoning, for questions it struggles with during solo-reasoning.
-Therefore, we select the subset of test questions for which the solo-reasoning solve rate is either $0$ or $1$ out of $8$ samples.
+\textbf{Selecting test datapoints \boldmath$\{(q, a^*)\}$.} We select the subset of test questions for which the solo-reasoning solve-rate is either $0$ or $1$ out of $8$ samples.
+These are problems $M$ cannot reliably solve on its own, so any improvement must come from the help of guiding steers.

-\textbf{Constructing steered trajectories.} First, unlike the recoverability test, we do not include $M$'s own reasoning trace $r^\mathrm{og}$ in steered trajectory (i.e., set $m = 0$).
-This is because $r^\mathrm{og}$ might already contain errors that anchor $M$ in the wrong direction, thereby confounding the measurement of guidability.
+\textbf{Constructing steered trajectories.} First, unlike the recoverability test, we do not include $M$'s own partial reasoning $r^\mathrm{og}$ (i.e., set $m = 0$): the guide's steer is placed at the very beginning of the thinking, before $M$ has produced any tokens.
+This is because $r^\mathrm{og}$ might already contain errors that anchor $M$ to a wrong direction, thereby confounding the measurement of guidability.

-We construct $r^\mathrm{steer}$ using a stronger reasoner $M_\mathrm{steer}$ as the guide, i.e., with a higher benchmark performance than $M$.
-Figure \ref{fig:model_family_tree} illustrates this.
+We construct $r^\mathrm{steer}$ using a stronger reasoner $M_\mathrm{steer}$ as the guide, i.e. with a higher benchmark performance than $M$.
+Figure \ref{fig:twin_tests} illustrates this.
 To test whether $M$ can build on $M_\mathrm{steer}$'s correct reasoning, we only provide the first $n$ tokens of the complete trajectory.
 In practice, we vary the ``amount'' of guidance by varying $n$ to different fractions of the complete trajectory from the guide.
-Moreover, we use multiple guiding models to construct independent steers for each $q$.
-This allows us to measure guidability under different off-trajectory distributions and amount of guidance.
+Moreover, we use multiple guiding models $M_\mathrm{steer}$ to construct independent steers for each $q$.
+This allows us to measure guidability under different steer distributions and amount of guidance.